emrahcom/eparto-virtual-phone/README.md

   You can accept calls and communicate via audio or video, depending on your preference.

+- **SMS Messaging**\
+  Send and receive text messages with your contacts directly from the extension.

 Eparto Virtual Phone is designed to provide a simple and direct way to communicate with your contacts, all within your browser.
 No need for additional apps or devices, just open the extension and start calling.